AndrewRBader/CU-Fintech_Project-1/README.md

 - git and github: for local and external version control as well as data storage
 - numpy: library was used for data manipulation, analytics and processing

+Tasks:
+Andrew Bader: Cleaning data and processing for analysis,setting up github version control Kunal Srinivasan: Data manipulation, processing and analysis Max Accurso: Data collection, recession analysis, Readme Evelyn Nazginov: recession analysis and power point presentation

+Challenges:
+- Finding complete and matching data sets
+- managing version control
+- developing meaningful analytics and corresponding processing algorithms
+- cleaning the data with appropriate algorithms

+Successes:
+- Developed a number of interesting plots describing our findings and analysis
+- Found complete sets of data for all desired assets which were successfully cleaned for analysis
+- Came up with interesting observations and analyses

 ### c.
 Data Sources <a name="Sources"></a>

 1. Yahoo Finance (https://finance.yahoo.com/)